-Whether it is delivering Net Zero or the requirement to recover from Covid-19 and take advantages of the new opportunities provided by Brexit, one thing is for sure, as we build back better and greener, we have the vision in place to deliver the UK and Welsh governments’ demand for an accelerated pace of delivery, and at scale.
+Whether delivering net zero or the requirement to recover from COVID-19 and take advantage of the new opportunities provided by Brexit, one thing is sure, as we build back better and greener, we have the vision in place to deliver the UK and Welsh Governments' demands for an accelerated pace of delivery, and at scale.

 In the first 60 years of its existence, the Port of Milford Haven successfully handled the emergence of two national energy revolutions and has been a major driver of economic activity.
 Today, the Port is a core component of the UK’s energy network supplying a fifth of the UK’s energy needs and supporting around 5,000 jobs in the maritime, renewables and engineering sectors, as well as many more in the supply chain.
 Now well into its seventh decade, this ‘energy capital’ is gearing up for a third revolution – low carbon energy – through a dedicated clean energy cluster.